br11/support-ticket/README.md

 ```

 ```
-# Verify if the support ticket was deleted by receiving a http 404 error
+# Verify if the support ticket was deleted by receiving a http 404 status code
 > curl -i -X GET http://localhost:8080/api/support-tickets/{uuid}

 ```